Code-Institute-Submissions/village-winery/README.md

 * Home
     * Home is a part of navigation bar, it is used to bring the user to the landing/home page.
 * Our Wines
-    * Consists photographs of the products with description, price and agility to order the product online.
+    * Consists photographs of the products with description, price and ability to order the product online.
 Order online is currently linked to contact form and is to be further developed.
 * Gallery
     * Gallery contains various images of vineyards, grapes, bottles of wine and cellars.
 Images will slightly increase in size once hovered over.
 * Contact Us